Scott Hull (guitarist): Agoraphobic Nosebleed

-Formed in 1994, Scott has been the only permanent member in Agoraphobic Nosebleed.
+Scott has been the only permanent member in Agoraphobic Nosebleed, formed in 1994.
 Their first live performance was in 2003 when Pig Destroyer cut their set short to let ANb play two songs and an intro.
 Hull's drum programming with Agoraphobic Nosebleed earned him the Top Spot on a Top 25 Drummers in Modern Metal list on heavy metal website MetalSucks.